Loch Ness 360°’s Toilet Blog

-> On the northern shore, you can find toilets at Invermoriston, near Thomas Telford’s Bridge.
-In Drumnadrochit car park, there are also some public toilets.
+On the northern shore, you can find toilets in Drumnadrochit car park.
 If you are able to get slightly further away from the lochside, the Abriachan Forest Trust Car Park has toilets you can use too.

-> The Great British Public Toilet Map is an excellent resource for everyone out and about who may wish to spend a penny.
+The Great British Public Toilet Map is an excellent resource for everyone out and about who may wish to spend a penny.
 Although you don’t have to with this – it’s free!

 Sometimes, however, we’re miles from the nearest porcelain throne and there’s nothing for it but to wild poo.
 And folks – that’s okay!
 Better out than in.